AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-aws-s3-audience-sourcing.md

 Your newly added [!DNL Amazon S3] connection is immediately available in the **[!UICONTROL My data connections]** tab.
 The audience source is displayed as [!UICONTROL Amazon S3].

 Your S3 data connection includes the same functionality and details as other audience data connections, except that you cannot add audiences directly from this view.
-To add another audience, navigate to the **[!UICONTROL My data connections]** tab.
+To add another audience, navigate to the **[!UICONTROL My audiences]** tab.

-![The My data connections tab showing the [!DNL Amazon S3] data connection with sourcing status information.](../../assets/setup/aws-audience-sourcing/1.14a.png)
+![The My data connections tab showing the [!DNL Amazon S3] data connection with sourcing status information.](../../assets/setup/aws-audience-sourcing/s3-data-connections-tab.png)

 ## Next steps {#next-steps}